-Save the date for MJF’s 40th Annual Awards Celebration, where we honor outstanding law students, attorneys and advocates for their service to low-income Minnesotans.
+At MJF’s 40th Annual Awards Celebration, we honor outstanding law students, attorneys and advocates for their service to low-income Minnesotans.
 This year we are excited to welcome keynote speaker Robin Maher, longtime capital defense lawyer and federal defender, former Director of the ABA Death Penalty Representation Project, now working at the US Department of Justice, Office for Access to Justice, speaking on the topic of “The Stories We Tell: Humanity and Hope in the Justice System.”
-We will also be honoring the winners of our 2022 Outstanding Service Awards.
+We will also be honoring the winners of our 2022 Outstanding Service Awards:

 Minnesota Justice Foundation

 The Campus Club at the University of Minnesota.

 To register to attend the event, click here.